allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/education_masters-programs_ms-in-applied-data-science_how-to-apply.md

 ## Get in Touch

-Before contacting us, please check if your question is answered on our [FAQs page](https://datascience.uchicago.edu/education/masters-programs/ms-in-applied-data-science/faqs/).
+Before we get back to you, please check to see if your question has already been answered on our [FAQs page](https://datascience.uchicago.edu/education/masters-programs/ms-in-applied-data-science/faqs/).

 [The application for entrance in Autumn 2025 is open!](https://apply-psd.uchicago.edu/apply/)